 The author is indebted to the federal and provincial officials and industry association representatives who participated in research interviews conducted for this project between 2013 and 2016.

 Christopher J. Kukucha is a professor in the Department of Political Science at the University of Lethbridge.
 He is the author or co-editor of several books, including The Provinces and Canadian Foreign Trade Policy; The Harper Era in Canadian Foreign Policy: Parliament, Politics, and Canada’s Global Posture (with Adam Chapnick); and International Political Economy (with Greg Anderson).
 He served as the William J. Fulbright Research Chair in Canadian Studies at the State University of New York (Plattsburgh) and is a past president of the International Studies Association of Canada.

-Provincial/Territorial Governments and the Negotiation of International Trade Agreements, by Christopher J. Kukucha, can be downloaded from the Institute’s website (irpp.org).
+On peut télécharger la publication Provincial/Territorial Governments and the Negotiation of International Trade Agreements, de Christopher J. Kukucha, sur le site de l’Institut (irpp.org/fr).

 L’Institut de recherche en politiques publiques est un organisme canadien indépendant, bilingue et sans but lucratif, basé à Montréal.
 Pour être tenu au courant de ses activités, veuillez vous abonner à son infolettre.